 Another issue of public risk is the amount of money held by strata managers.
 A recent review of trust accounts held by licensed real estate agents for strata management purposes indicated that, on average, monthly balances ranged from about \$10 000 to close to \$1 million.
 The average monthly balance of a sample of nine companies was \$440 000, and it was not unusual for it to be above \$800 000.

 These figures give some indication of the amounts that may be held by unlicensed strata managers.
-However, I acknowledge that other people here today could provide more information on that.
 Anecdotal evidence received by DOCEP indicates that large strata management companies that provide services for a number of strata title properties hold about \$500 000 to \$1 million on behalf of their clients, and the accounts of smaller companies can hold thousands of dollars.
 In DOCEP's view, the sorts of amounts held by strata managers are significant enough to merit regulation.